istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 ## Deploying a Waypoint Proxy

-Let's see how you can Deploy a sample application bookinfo to use the Waypoint proxy
+Let's see how you can Deploy a sample application bookinfo to use Waypoint proxy

 **How to deploy a Waypoint proxy using istioctl**
 TODO